 Position a transmission jack under the transmission case and raise it slightly,

-a full range jack because the vehicle is on a lift needed to film, you can
+a full range jack because the vehicle is on a lift needed to film, you can rent

-the exhaust system was removed, here we use a wood block to sandwich between the engine
+exhaust system was removed, here we use a wood block to sandwich between the engine

-pan and frame, a small jack will work or any means needed to keep
+pan and frame, a small jack will work or any means needed to keep the engine from

-have a plate where the shifter enters the transmission, this must be removed
+a plate where the shifter enters the transmission, this must be removed from inside

 Remove the starter motor